quarkslab/kdigger/README.md

 container.
 This one is calling exactly the same code that the one in [amicontained](https://github.com/genuinetools/amicontained).
-It is using a package of the [genuinetools/bpfd](https://github.com/genuinetools/bpfd) project to spot artefacts about container runtime that could betray their presence.
+It is using a package of the [genuinetools/bpfd](https://github.com/genuinetools/bpfd) project to spot artifacts about container runtime that could betray their presence.

-Please note that this is a 3 year old part of that code and that it makes no distinction between Docker and containerd.
+Please note that this is a 3-year-old part of that code and that it makes no distinction between Docker and containerd.

 ### Services

-Services uses CoreDNS wildcards feature to discover every service available in the cluster.
-In fact, it appears that CoreDNS, that is now widely used in Kubernetes cluster proposes a wildcards features.
+Services uses CoreDNS wildcard feature to discover every service available in the cluster.
+In fact, it appears that CoreDNS, that is now widely used in Kubernetes cluster proposes a wildcard feature.
 You can learn more about it [~~here in the documentation~~](https://github.com/coredns/coredns/blob/master/plugin/kubernetes/README.md#wildcards).